Authors of section

 Primary amputation for open fractures

 A mangled extremity is a life-threatening injury.
-Some extremity injuries are so severe that amputation is a safer and more humane option than attempted limb preservation.
-Injudicious efforts at salvage may be doomed to failure, with the risk of life-threatening complications, particularly infection.
+Some extremity injuries are so severe that amputation is a safer option than attempted limb preservation.
+Injudicious efforts at limb salvage may lead to failure, with the risk of life-threatening complications, particularly infection.

-The decision whether to amputate, or to try to save, a severely injured limb is one of the most controversial in trauma surgery.
-The patient’s physical (and emotional) ability to tolerate injury and prolonged, extensive treatment must be taken into account.
+Deciding whether to amputate, or to try to save, a severely injured limb is one of the most controversial choices in trauma surgery.
+The patient’s physical and emotional ability to tolerate injury and prolonged, extensive treatment must be taken into account.

 The level of surgical resources at the disposal of the treating surgeon will also influence the choice.